Create a new immutable OrderedSet containing the values of the provided collection-like.

 A type of Set that has the additional guarantee that the iteration order of

-values will be the order in which they were add
+values will be the order in which they were added.

 The iteration behavior of OrderedSet is the same as native ES6 Set.